 This more sinister side is also reflected in the stunning artwork, painted by a friend of Micko’s the artist Harry Pye, including its atmospheric front cover and the vivid painting of Brian Jones, guitar in hand, poised on the diving board of his swimming pool.
 It was through Pye that Micko formed the Spammed project alongside Rat Scabies, Rutles/Python songwriter Neil Innes, Horace Panter of The Specials and comic actor Kevin Eldon as the band’s vocalist.
 You might notice Eldon starring as an officious store detective in the video for Micko’s ‘Schmescos’ single.

-Micko’s latest project was to compile the best reworkings of his four albums to date for a ‘Remixes’ collection, which came out on August 12 2016 featuring Mike Paradinas, Luke Vibert, Si Begg, T Power and Ian O Brien among others.
+In 2016 Micko compiled the best reworkings of his four albums to date for a ‘Remixes’ collection featuring Mike Paradinas, Luke Vibert, Si Begg, T Power and Ian O Brien among others.
 “It’s like coming full circle once again, returning back and reflecting whilst moving ahead,” he concludes.